-This weekend the United States will be celebrating Memorial Day.
-It’s a day that many Americans view as the official beginning of summer, marked by picnics, BBQs, and relaxing with friends and family.
-But Memorial Day is a very important holiday established to give us a time to honor and remember the men and women who have served in the armed forces of the United States of America.
+This weekend the USA will commemorate Memorial Day.
+Yes, it’s a day that many of us view as the official beginning of summer, marked by picnics, BBQs, and relaxing with friends and family.
+But Memorial Day is a very important holiday established to give us a time to honor and remember the men and women who died while serving in the U.S. military.

-So in addition to our picnics and BBQs, here are five great ideas for things we can do around our homes and towns to celebrate Memorial Day this weekend:
+In addition to picnics and BBQs, here are five great ideas for things we can do around our homes and towns to celebrate Memorial Day this weekend.

 Attend A Parade.
 Many towns have parades on Memorial Day and some events even conclude with a memorial service.
-So take some time out from prepping for BBQs or relaxing with friends and family and take advantage of what your town has to offer on this important day.
+Take some time from prepping for BBQs or relaxing with friends and family to take advantage of what your town has to offer on this important day.

 - Decorate with Flags.
 Break out the red, white and blue!
-For many, many years it has been a tradition to decorate the graves of fallen soldiers with flags on Memorial Day.
-So why not bring that tradition home and decorate your house and lawn with the stars and stripes!
+For many years, it has been a tradition to decorate graves of fallen soldiers with flags on Memorial Day.
+Bring that tradition home and decorate your house and lawn with the stars and stripes!
 Another tradition is to fly the flag at half-staff from dawn until noon local time.
-So if you have a flag pole, consider joining the tradition this year.
+If you have a flag pole, consider joining the tradition this year.

 - Thank A Veteran.
-While Memorial Day is a time for remembering and honoring our fallen soldiers, it’s also a wonderful time to thank those soldiers past and present who are right here in our midst today!
+While Memorial Day is a time for remembering and honoring our fallen soldiers, it’s also a wonderful time to thank soldiers past and present who are right here in our midst today.
 Thank them for all they have done to protect our country and our freedoms.
+Many of our inspectors are veterans – thank you for your service.
 Don’t know a veteran or want to do more?
-You can write a letter to a veteran or soldier!
-Check out: OperationGratitude.com for more information about writing letters or sending care packages to soldiers currently deployed.
+Write a letter to a veteran or soldier!
+Check out OperationGratitude.com for more information about writing letters or sending care packages to soldiers currently deployed.